 Top Tip: The boards should overlap at least several inches, in order to protect the structure from water damage.
 Work with attention and with grate care, in order to get a neat appearance.

 If you really want to add style to the the wooden construction, we recommend you to attach 1×6 trims to the ends of the rafters.
-After aligning the trims, you need to secure them into place with 1 1/4″ finishing nails.
+After aligning the trims, you need to secure them into place with 1 1/4″ finishing nails or screws.

 Afterwards, you have to fill the gaps and the holes with a good wood putty.
 Let the compound to dry out properly, before sanding the whole wooden components, along the wood grain, with 120-grit sandpaper.

 Top Tip: Apply several coats of wood stain, in order to enhance the look of the outdoor pavilions.
 Use 6×6 lumber to build simple railings, as in the plans.

 This woodworking project is about outdoor pavilion plans free.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
 SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
 LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.